MasterPackager/master-packager-dev/.github/README.md

 # Master Packager Dev
 Software that enables developers to create and automate professional MSI/MSIX packages ridiculously easily.
-Focus on Your app not the installer.
+Focus on your app, not the installer.

 ## About this repository
-This repository is used for hosting public releases of Master Packager Dev, as well as tracking issues submited by community.
+This repository is used for hosting public releases of Master Packager Dev, as well as tracking issues submitted by the community.

-## Master Packager Dav homepage
+## Master Packager Dev homepage
 [https://www.masterpackager.com/developer](https://www.masterpackager.com/developer)

 ## Releases